willi84/decorators/readme.md

 With TypeScript and ES7, @Something is a decorator.
 In the context of Angular2, decorators like @Component, @Injectable, ... define metadata for the decorated element using the Reflect.defineMetadata method.

 ## Annotations
-introduced by AtScript.
+Annotations was an proposed by the Google AtScript team but annotations are not a standard.
 It adds automatically  some boilerplate code to the class, function or property its attached to.
 * Type Annotations
 * Field Annotations
 * MetaData Annotations